FreeCAD/FreeCAD-documentation/wiki/TechDraw_LeaderLine.md

     2.  add further points to define more line segments.
 6. To finish the creation, press **OK** to close the dialog.

-**Note:** If you did not define any points when creating the leaderline, a short line will be placed at the center of the view.
+**Note   *** If you did not define any points when creating the leaderline, a short line will be placed at the center of the view.

 ### Editing